asedova/ExaBio/README.md

 An HPC workflow pipleline to infer protein structure from gene sequence, then use structural and bioinformatics tooks to infer function.

 ## Data
+This section discusses the data for this project.

+## Compute
+We intend to use various ORNL compute resources such as Summit, CADES, etc.

 ## Software
 Here are the links/refs to the software that we intend to use as part of this project.